 Davis: Have you prosecuted any cases involving unprotected wireless?

 Green: We have not, but we know it’s going on.
-One of the reasons why is when you do your computer forensics analysis of the transaction, most likely you will not pick up an Internet protocol address, an IP address, from the bad guy’s device or the bad guy’s name.
+One of the reasons why is when you do your computer forensics analysis of the transaction, most likely you will not pick up an internet protocol address, an IP address, from the criminal’s device or the criminal’s name.
 It’s going to come back to the IP address of the victim.

 Davis: A small business that is victimized like this may be put out of business, am I right?